-The study of English will be planned to give pupils a suitable range of differentiated activities appropriate to their age and abilities.
-Tasks will be set which challenge all pupils, including the more able.
+The study of English is planned to give pupils a suitable range of differentiated activities appropriate to their age and abilities.
+Tasks are set which challenge all pupils, including the more able.

-For pupils with SEN the task will be adjusted or pupils may be given extra support.
+For pupils with SEN the task will be adjusted or pupils may be given extra support, in liaison with the SENCo where appropriate.